Full Dyon Excitation Spectrum in Generalized Levin-Wen Models: Examples

 The dyon species are identified by a pair $(A,\alpha)$ where $A$ is a label of a conjugacy class $C^A$ of $H$ and $\alpha\in \mathrm{Irrep}(Z_q)$ for a representative element $q$ in $C^A$.
 The modular matrices are

+The above procedure also applies to the twisted quantum double case.
+For finite group $H$ and a 3-cocycle $\omega$ in $H^3(H,U(1))$, setting the $6$j-symbol to be $\omega$ identifies the corresponding LW model with the twisted quantum double model\cite{HWW}.
+(The tetrahedral symmetry of $6j$-symbol may be violated, which could be fixed by introducing an ordering of triangulation.)
+The tube algebra becomes the twisted quantum double algebra $D^{\omega}(H)$.
+We will not discuss the details in this paper.

 Both $Rep_H$ model and the quantum double model have excitations classified by the same quantum double labels $(A,\alpha)$.
-This reveals an electric-magnetic duality: the former support quasiparticles of charges at vertices and fluxons at plaquettes while the latter support charges at plaquettes and fluxons at vertices.
+This reveals an electric-magnetic (EM) duality: the former support quasiparticles of charges at vertices and fluxons at plaquettes while the latter support charges at plaquettes and fluxons at vertices.
+We will discuss EM duality in section \ref{sec:EMduality} in more detail.